 For sellers and brands alike, Amazon’s marketplace has become more crowded than ever.
 In fact, according to MarketplacePulse, Amazon is home to more than 3 million active sellers.
 This is making it increasingly difficult for brands to stand out from competitors.

 To increase brand awareness and sales, businesses use killer copy, descriptive titles, striking images, and listing optimization.
 Sometimes, however, that’s not quite enough.
-Luckily, Amazon has a number of features, like A+ Content, that can help you convert those potential customers who are still sitting on the fence.
+Luckily, Amazon has a number of features, like Enhanced Brand Content (EBC), that can help you convert those potential customers who are still sitting on the fence.

-One of these features is A+ Content, which was previously known as Enhanced Brand Content (EBC).
-This Seller Central feature allows you to modify the description area of your product listing with visually-rich content—including enhanced images and custom text placement—to tell your brand’s story.
+One of these features is Enhanced Brand Content, now known as A+ Content.
+This Seller Central feature introduced in 2016 allows you to modify the description area of your product listing with visually-rich content—including enhanced images and custom text placement—to tell your brand’s story.

-Amazon has recently eliminated its predefined templates for A+ Content, giving your brand more freedom than ever to craft an eye-catching storefront that captures your brand’s essence.
+Enhanced Brand Content gives you more freedom than ever to craft an eye-catching storefront that captures your brand’s essence.
 Beautiful headings, high-quality photos, engaging copy—each element works together to create a storefront where customers feel comfortable and interested.
-Not only do attractive storefronts make your brand stand out, but they also keep customers on your listings longer, making it more likely they’ll convert.
+Not only do attractive storefronts make your brand stand out, but they also optimize your listings, keeping customers on them longer and making it more likely they’ll convert.

 If you need help managing and designing all of this content, you’re in the right place.
 Here at Pattern, we help brands design templates that customers can’t look away from.
 Below are two examples for brands Pure Encapsulations and Yogi Tea.

 Your potential customers know there are thousands of products on Amazon that fit their particular needs at any given moment.
 When they find a product they like, they’ll often use it as a reference point and click to competitor listings to compare features and pricing.
 Typically, it’s not necessarily the feature set that makes the difference between two products, but the product listing’s design and visual appeal.
-The data reinforces this idea—Amazon claims that adding A+ Content to a product listing can increase sales by an average of 3% to 10%.
+The data reinforces this idea—Amazon claims that adding EBC to a product listing can increase sales by an average of 3to 10%.

 When customers are comparing products on Amazon, they’re looking for reasons not to buy.
-A+ Content gives you the chance to overcome the objections your prospects may have by providing more detail and imagery, making it more likely that they’ll convert.
+EBC gives you the chance to overcome the objections your prospects may have by providing more detail and imagery, making it more likely that they’ll convert.

 Amazon allows you to answer customer questions on each product listing, something I recommend all brands participate in.
-One way to use A+ Content effectively is to look at the types of questions your customers are asking and address any recurring themes in your A+ Content.
+One way to use EBC effectively is to look at the types of questions your customers are asking and address any recurring themes in your EBC.

-Since A+ Content generally includes pictures, and these pictures require you to include image keywords, the feature also helps your products appear more frequently in search, which is the leading traffic driver for Amazon product listings.
+Since EBC generally includes pictures, and these pictures require you to include image keywords, the feature also helps your products appear more frequently in search, which is the leading traffic driver for Amazon product listings.

-As mentioned, A+ Content is an excellent way to differentiate your product from similar, competing products.
+As mentioned, Enhanced Brand Content is an excellent way to differentiate your product from similar, competing products.
 Consider the two lotion examples below.